MOSAIKSoftware/docker-debian/README.md

 ## apt and dpkg preferences

 place apt settings in `config/apt` and dpkg preferences in `config/dpkg` the will be included in the new image automaticaly.

+## Shrinking

+This image has been flatened running `docker run --name debian mosaiksoftware/debian:onbuild && docker export debian | docker import - mosaiksoftware/debian:latest` which reduces its size to 43 MB.

+However we lose ONBUILD capabilities doing so.

+Add this to your dockerfile if you dont use `:onbuild` :
+`COPY selections /selections/
+COPY config/etc /etc`